 Why do I need a hysterectomy?

-The aim of the surgery is to treat some endometrial and early stage cervical cancer (cancer confined to neck of womb) by removing all of the cancer.
+The aim of the surgery is to treat endometrial cancer by removing all the cancer.
 Sometimes, removal of pelvic lymph glands is performed at the same time to assess if the cancer has spread.